Log in

 TARGET AUDIENCE:

 This training is appropriate for mental health practitioners who work with couples using Emotionally Focused Therapy.
-Level is introductory to intermediate.
+Level is moderate and experienced in EFT.

 COST: